justwawre/Alex/index.md

 * Innovated 3 product feature during innovation program.
 * Built the Lab using Cisco Switch, EPC emulator, deliver LTE related courses to service teams.

-### SWx engineer/Scrum master: Radio platform, Nokia    2006-2009
+### SW engineer/Scrum master: Radio platform, Nokia    2006-2009
 developmemnt of the 3G platform, using C/C++/SDL under embedded OS or Linux.
 * Act as scrum master and chief content owner.
 * Delivered the SDL class training

-### project lead of Aicent,                          May-Jul    2006
+### Project lead of Aicent,                          May-Jul    2006
 Developed a solution based on FreeRadius, tested by Verizon (between US & other country)

-### project leader of Techfaith wireless:            April 2005 – May 2006
+### Project leader of Techfaith wireless:            April 2005 – May 2006
 * As individual:
   - Developed modem SW, including the LCD driver, management sw.
   - Proposed the new way to wrtie the Call Control logic, replacing the MML language.